16 June 2020, 11.00 AM – 12.00 PM CET via Zoom

 - In the second phase, this realization was converted into action in the form of European monetary instruments, the coordination of green corridors, the creation of emergency funds, and the adjustment of competition policy and state aid rules.

-- The EU institutions and Member States lost in the initial battle of the COVID–19 narratives, both nationally and globally.
+- The EU institutions and the Member States lost in the initial battle of the COVID–19 narratives, both nationally and globally.
 But this perception is now turning around following the continent’s increasingly vigilant response.

 - In assessing the EU response, there is a need to distinguish what the EU has done, where it hasn’t taken action, what it should be doing, and what lessons can be drawn from these decisions.